vokoshyv/evenstevens/documentation/DEV-GUIDE.md

 All project tools must be compatible between OSX and Linux systems.
 The standard project tools appear below.

 ## Sublime Text 3
-Sublime Text 3 is the chosen editor for members of the Trybe project.
+Sublime Text 3 is the chosen editor for members of the EvenStevens project.
 You can use whatever text editor or IDE you choose, however using Sublime Text with the settings described below will make it easier to adhear to project style guide and coding standards.

-### Project File (trybe.sublime-project)
+### Project File (coming)

 The project file standardizes a key editor settings between project members.
 For example, the file sets a default tab size for all new files to '2' and automattically translates all tab input to spaces.
 Another helpful setting; it displays two verical lines in the editor, the first (60 spaces) marks the border for comments, the second (80 spaces) marks the border code.

 ### Plugins

 Project plugins are seprated to the groups 'suggested', 'linters', and 'themes'.
 The suggested plugins are optional but strongly recommended for project synchronicity.
-The linters are manditory.
+The linters are mandatory.
 A small amount of study is required ahead of configuration.
 Themes are optional but installing at least one of them is recommended, as they will help with linter highlighting, sidebar organization, and more.

 #### Suggested Plugins